browser-network/network/README.md

 const network = new Network({
   switchAddress: 'http://localhost:5678', // default address of switchboard
-  clientId: globalThis.crypto.randomUUID(), // arbitrary string
+  address: globalThis.crypto.randomUUID(), // arbitrary string
   networkId: '<something unique but the same b/t all your nodes>', config:{
     offerBroadcastInterval: 1000 * 5,